healeycodes/healeycodes.com/posts/porting-niceware-to-rust.md

 > It matters when the error is caught.
 A syntax error my IDE catches is obviously my fault.
 A logic error at runtime is obviously my fault.
 A complicated type error that is hard to see even when I'm looking?
 That's less compelling.

+Maybe I'll go back to some of them.

 ## Cargo

-This was also my first time publishing something to crates.io.
+Oh, and this was also my first time publishing something to crates.io!
 The DX/UX of Cargo is comparable to npm's.
 For simple use-cases, it gets out of your way, and there are just a handful of few steps to give your code to the world.

 - `cargo init` to create the initial local files
 - I edited `Cargo.toml` to add description/version/dependencies